Know definition

 Know how", in general, will have its usual and accepted meaning, that is, inter alia, all factual knowledge and information not capable of precise, separate description but which, in an accumulated form, after being acquired as the result of trial and error, gives to the one acquiring it an ability to produce and market something which one otherwise would not have known how to produce and market with the same accuracy or precision necessary for commercial success.

-Know or "KNOWLEDGE" means, with respect to any party, the actual knowledge of such persons listed in Section 9.11(d)(i) of the Company Disclosure Schedule or Section 9.11(d)(ii) of the Parent Disclosure Schedule.
+Know or “knowledge” means, with respect to the Company, the actual knowledge of such persons listed in Section 8.12(bb) of the Company Disclosure Letter, and with respect to Parent, the actual knowledge of the persons listed in Schedule A hereto.